slin63/chronicpizza/content/posts/costa.md

 boat rides over lakes, bus trips, through open mountains, up, down, and through the clouds, motion sickness & love,
 {{% /right %}}
-salty ocean, holding me up & tossing me around, bright sunlight & sand in your eyes,
+salty ocean, holding me up & tossing me around, bright sunlight & sand in your eyes and against your back,

 monkeys howling through the night and long into the morning, starlight reflected in the waves,